Mont Mégantic Observatory: Telescope

 The 1.6 m Ritchey-Chrétien telescope is equipped with a complement of modern instruments.
 Imaging, spectroscopy, and polarimetry are routinely conducted at both visible and infrared wavelengths.

 Light pollution

 Efforts to control local light pollution, about one-quarter of which is due to the nearby city of Sherbrooke, have led to the establishment of the world's first International Dark-Sky Association (IDA) Dark Sky preserve around the observatory, covering some 5500 square km (2123 square miles).

 ASTROLab

-ASTROLab is an astronomy activity centre operate by the Parc national du Mont-Mégantic.
+ASTROLab is an astronomy activity centre operated by the Parc national du Mont-Mégantic.
 There are interactive displays about the history of the Universe, the Earth and life.
-Visitor can take guided daytime tours of ASTROLab and the Mount Megantic Observatory.
+Visitors can take guided daytime tours of ASTROLab and the Mount Megantic Observatory.
 There are also astronomy evenings, an astronomy festival, and the Perseid Festival.

 Solar eclipse of April 8th 2024

-The observatory is near the center path of totality of the solar eclipse of April 8, 2024.
+The observatory was near the center path of totality of the solar eclipse of April 8, 2024.